Surface-to-air guided missile

 The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence to meet future medium-range air defence needs of the German Air Force.
-It is an advanced version of the IRIS-T air-to-air guided missile which entered into service in December 2005.

 The new missile is effective against all types of aircraft, helicopters, cruise missiles, guided weapons, air-to-surface missiles, anti-ship missiles, anti-radar rockets and large-calibre rockets.
 It also has high probability of kill against unmanned aerial vehicles, unmanned combat aerial vehicles and other small manoeuvring threats at very-short and medium-range distances.

 IRIS-T SL is an advanced version of the IRIS-T air-to-air guided missile, which entered service in December 2005.

 Diehl BGT Defence was contracted by the Federal Office of Equipment, Information Technology and Utilization of the Bundeswehr (BAAINBw) for the development of a new IRIS-T SL guided missile with a launcher vehicle to provide tactical air defence for the German Armed Forces in 2007.